mattF11/JAVA-dnglab_script/README.md

 Modified Java version of the dnglab_install-script project

 ## Motivation
-The older bash scripts are usefull but i still have to type the correct name into the terminal,their objectives have been satisfied and want to provide more convinience.
+The older bash scripts are usefull but i still have to type the correct name into the terminal,their objectives have been satisfied and i want to provide more convinience.
 With this project,a rewritten java version of the script,i'll address the issues and practice my knowledge of the java programming language.

 ### Usage